 My gun was up and ready but my scope was turned up from the day before. (heck, at this distance I wouldn’t need a scope!)
 I stood there staring at him as he huffed at me.
 H whispered, “SHOOT HIM!”
 I tried to talk but couldn’t.
 Paralyzed, I whispered back, “I CAN’T SEE!”

 All in one motion, H reached over, dialed my scope all the way down and jumped to the oak brush before that angry bull could run him over.
 I stood there holding my rifle up, and my arms trembled.
 I tried to brace myself, steadying my arms into my waist.
 Then my legs shook!
 The voice inside my head, “Steady, steady!!!”
 The bull’s sides swelled and collapsed with anger.

 I looked through my scope and finally snapped, “LOOK DOWN THE BARREL!”
 I told myself.
 The bull snorted and began to step, then — a deep breath and a shot!

 The mighty bull spun and ran, plummetting at the edge of the meadow.
-His adrenaline and ferocity got him on he feet again, and I took another shot, this time broadside.
+His adrenaline and ferocity got him on his feet again, and I took another shot, this time broadside.
 He fell and we headed toward him.
-We proceeded with caution as those antlers can be dangerous weapons, especially in the case of an adrenaline pumped, rutting bull.
+We proceeded with caution as those antlers can be dangerous weapons, especially in the case of an adrenaline-pumped, rutting bull.
 As I approached, I noticed a broken antler.

 I whispered to H, “Oh my gosh.
 I shot his antler off.” thinking that in my tremoring, I’d made a bad shot.